Arikaree River: Arikaree River Natural Area

 The Arikaree River has been made one of the designated areas under the Colorado Natural Areas Program because it is "part of the largest and best remaining example of a naturally functioning Great Plains river system in Colorado."
 It has several species of reptiles, fish, and amphibians that are native and uncommon.
-The area is a sanctuary for many bird species, including burrowing owls, ferruginous hawks, and greater prairie chickens.
-The habitat is near-pristine and there are high-quality riparian and native prairie plants.
+The area serves as a sanctuary for numerous bird species, including burrowing owls, ferruginous hawks, and greater prairie chickens.
+The habitat is nearly pristine, featuring high-quality riparian and native prairie plants.